aljungberg/pyle/README.md

     pyle -ie "re.sub(r'alien(s|)?', r'ghost\1', line)" TextAboutAliens.md

-The special variable`line` is the current line (if the input is multiple lines, the pyle expression is executed once per line).
+The special variable`line` is the current line (each line of input is evaluated through the given expression(s)).
 The variable `words` is the current line split by whitespace.
 To print just the URLs in an Apache access log (the seventh "word" in the line):

     tail access_log | pyle -e "words[6]"